AEStrategies/coding-challenge/Data Engineer/Entity Resolution/README.md

 # Flights

 ### ❓ Problem Statement
 Our client has built two databases, each containing a few tables, but has run into an issue of combining the information across databases.
-The have supplied us with the data contained in each of the tables and have asked us to create a way to merge the two datasets.
+They have supplied us with the data contained in each of the tables and have asked us to create a way to merge the two datasets.
 We have informed them that each row will not be a 100% perfect match, but we can give them our best guess.